End of Tenancy Cleaning Guide: Property Condition Issues

 So if it’s of any consolation, don’t feel alone.
 Thousands of landlords are suffering in synchronisation.

-Ok, so before diving penis-first into the “end of tenancy cleaning” ordeal, I just want to share my perspective on the basics of tenants and their responsibility to clean, because it’s an issue that generally has two very polarised views (one of which is wrong).
+Ok, so before diving feet-first into the “end of tenancy cleaning” process, I just want to share my perspective on the basics of tenants and their responsibility to clean, because it’s an issue that generally has two very polarised viewpoints.

 I’ve read many articles, including this one on the Citizens Advice website, that states that the law implies that the tenant has a legal responsibility to “keep your home reasonably clean”